huonglt/Burger-ReactJS/README.md

 - Using factory functions to generate common methods for components like next(), back(), and isChecked().
 Checkout /client/hoc/fnFactory.js
 - Proxying method called from child component to parent component.
 I found it is very helpful to pass in all arguments required to execute the parent component method instead of getting the arguments from other object like event
 - Using jest for unit tests. jest has disable auto mocking now
+- Using eslint for react / es6 modules
+- Webpack build for different environments

 I enjoy using factory functions to generate React component classes or methods.
 It helps a lot in reducing duplicated code, and boost code reusability.